zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 * Cloud Run Admin API
 * Cloud Logging API

-3) Create a service account with the following roles.
+3) Create a service account with the necessary roles.

-One way to get the necessary permissions is to add the following roles:
+The following roles give the service account permissions for full crud on storage objects and full permissions for compute within vertex.
 * AI Platform Service Agent
 * Storage Object Admin

 4) Create a JSON Key for your service account.

 5) Create a Service Connector in ZenML
 ```bash
 zenml integration install gcp \